OP-NAT EYE REPORT

 Sergeant Stacey Graves told the OP-NAT EYE that there are still no suspects as of today, which is where questions begin to arise.
 There are many parts to this story which have either been completely sensationalized by the blogosphere and others which are factually incorrect and/or completely suspect in nature.

 The gas can which was allegedly used by the alleged assailants was not taken in by police as evidence.
 KMBC reported the gas can was still there “24 hours after” the attack, while they filmed their story.
-It would seem police could easily, with forensics nowadays, get fingerprints off the can and identify the suspects almost immediately.
+Police could easily use forensics.
+Get fingerprints off the gas can and identify the suspects immediately.

 “We are taking them at their word and will continue to investigate this as a potential hate crime,” she said.
 There is not enough evidence at this point to call it racially motivated, she said.

-Melissa Coon, according to the NBC 41 report above, said she has been trying to get her son transferred from the school because of “racial harassment.”
-She said the district has been uncooperative, but according to the NBC 41 report, the district offered to transfer her kids to any school in the district and/or one-on-one home schooling funded by the school.
+Melissa Coon, according to the NBC 41 report above, said she’s tried getting her son transferred from East High because of “racial harassment.”
+She said the district has been uncooperative.
+But according to the NBC 41 report, the district offered to transfer her kids to any school in the district.
+The district also offered one-on-one home schooling funded by the school as an alternative.

 Trayvon Martin vs. Allen Coon